numbbo/coco/README.md

     python do.py run-c
     python do.py run-java
     python do.py run-matlab
+    python do.py run-octave
     python do.py run-python
   ```
   depending on which language is used to run the experiments. `run-*` will build the
   respective code and run the example experiment once.
 The build result and the example
-  experiment code can be found under `code-experiments/build/*`.
+  experiment code can be found under `code-experiments/build/*` (under `matlab` for both,
+  Matlab and Octave).

 2. On the computer where experiment data shall be post-processed, run
   ```